 Getting the toppers done was quite a challenge for me.
 But I went ahead and accepted this order because I had just completed Craftsy’s Cake Topper Techniques (Figure Modelling) class and was quite keen to try out my newly acquired skill.

 Figure modelling lessons

-And I must say, that class really did help me with my figure modelling (only the human figures by the way.
-The class does not cover animals modelling so the dog toppers I have on this page were not covered in the class).
-I would definitely recommend this class to anyone who is looking into mastering the art of modelling human figures.
+And I must say, that class really did help me with my figure modeling (only the human figures by the way.
+The class does not cover animal modeling so the dog toppers I have on this page were not covered in the class).
+I would definitely recommend this class to anyone who is looking into mastering the art of modeling human figures.

 So back to the cupcakes.
 There were a total of 12 cupcakes in this set out of which 5 had 3D human figure toppers and 3 had 3D dog toppers.
 Each one of the human toppers represented the birthday girl’s family members – the mother, father, grandmother and her 2 sisters.
 The birthday girl’s figurine was on her birthday cake, so she is not represented here.
 And the dog toppers were off course the family pet dogs.

 The remaining 4 cupcakes were decorated with a special message to the birthday girl from all the family members.

 I placed the cupcakes on a cake board that was customized specifically to hold 12 cupcakes.
 I made this myself by rolling a thick piece of fondant onto a cake drum and then cut out 12 holes (big enough to fit the cupcakes) using my round cutters before placing one cupcake into each hole.
 In cutting the holes, I made sure they were positioned consistently apart on the cake board.